Article · Feb 13, 2026

 - Make changes to Current Project: tasks add Result of Step 1

-That works.
-The bug is what happens when the second action gets skipped, fails silently, or never gets written in the first place.
-On any project I have inherited where the original developer was new to Bubble, or the work was done by an AI tool that did not understand the two-sided maintenance requirement, the parent-side list fields are partially or fully drifted from reality.
+The bug happens when that second action gets skipped, fails silently, or was never written.
+On every inherited Bubble app where the original developer was new to the platform, or where a no-code tool generated the workflows without understanding two-sided maintenance, the parent-side list fields are partially or fully drifted.

 The Finalize Parents pass

-The Finalize Parents pass is a workflow that, for each parent record, queries the database for its actual children using a search, then writes the resulting list back to the parent’s list field.
-The pass is idempotent: every run produces the same state, regardless of the previous state of the list field.
+Finalize Parents pass: a backend workflow that, for each parent record, queries its actual children by search and writes the result back to the parent’s list field using “set list” (not “add”).
+Idempotent: every run produces the same state regardless of the list field’s prior contents.

 Backend workflow: finalize_parent